Sonic Temple (festival): History

 On August 23, 2023, the 2024 festival dates were announced for May 16–19.
 It was also revealed that the 2024 festival would expand to have four stages to allow for more bands to perform.

 The 2025 festival dates were announced in June 2024.
 The 2025 edition was moved up a weekend, scheduled for May 8–11.
 On September 19, 2024, it was announced that Metallica would headline both Friday and Sunday nights, as they were originally supposed to do in 2020, with Rob Zombie and Alice in Chains opening for them on the respective nights.
-Korn and Linkin Park were also confirmed to headline Thursday and Saturday, respectively, with Bad Omens and Incubus, opening for them on the respective nights.
-Incubus would cancel, however, due to an illness; the schedule was shifted with I Prevail instead opening for Linkin Park.
-Alice in Chains would also cancel due to a non-life threatening medical issue, with Beartooth brought in as a last minute replacement.
+Korn and Linkin Park were also confirmed to headline Thursday and Saturday, respectively, with Bad Omens and Incubus opening for them on the respective nights.
+However, the day of their performance, Incubus canceled due to an illness; the schedule was shifted with I Prevail instead opening for Linkin Park.
+Alice in Chains would also cancel due to a non-life threatening medical issue, with Columbus band Beartooth brought in as a last minute replacement.

 The 2026 dates were announced in June 2025, scheduled for May 14–17, 2026.
 On July 31, it was revealed that the 2026 festival would expand to having five stages, allowing for the addition of over 30 more bands.
+Tom Morello, The Offspring, Crown the Empire, CKY, and Thy Art is Murder were originally booked for the 2026 festival but had to cancel in the weeks leading up to the event, with Chevelle, Pop Evil, As You Were, Gideon, and 200 Stab Wounds replacing them.

+The 2027 dates were announced in June 2026, scheduled for May 13–16, 2027.